upstash/context7-mcp/README.md

 Create a Next.js project with Tailwind CSS. use context7
 ```

-*Memex is the first MCP client and MCP server builder — build anything in any stack, with just natural language, on your desktop.
+*Memex is the first MCP client and MCP server builder — all-in-one, on your desktop.
 [Learn more at memex.tech](https://memex.tech)*

 </details>